Sn0wCrack/saucybot-discord/README.md

     * NOTE: This is disabled on live version as I think it doesn't add much right now
   * E(x-)Hentai - Creates an embed to preview cover art, title, current score, etc.
     * NOTE: Live version only supports e-hentai.org right now
+  * Misskey - Creates an embed for multi-image posts and NSFW posts
+    * NOTE: Only supports misskey.io

 Installation
 ----------

+**NOTE**: Information here is outdated and is intended for v1

 ### Production Docker (recommended)